Table of contents: Starting a cold engine ↓ Starting a warm engine ↓

 The carburetor has a starting device that must be turned on when the engine is cold.

-starting thrust (damper) has 4 positions.
+The starting rod (damper) has 4 positions.

 It is located to the left of the steering column (see photo).

-Starting when the outside temperature is below 0°C
+Starting when outside temperature is below 0°C

 As the engine warms up, gradually return the starting rod to its original position.

-Starting when the outside temperature is above 0°C
+Starting at outside temperature above 0°C

 As soon as the engine starts, immediately move the starting rod to position 2.